 - Global Studies for Sustainable Agriculture

 Contrary to the stereotype, millennials don’t have short attention spans.
 They’re wired to skim through content to identify the information they want.
 In response, your “character” shouldn’t be long-winded.
 Get to the point, be accurate, and be genuine.
-Keep your headlines true to your content be sensational; this generation hates being tricked.
+Keep your headlines true to your content; this generation hates being tricked.
 Break up your content into subheaders, bullet-points, and text “call-outs” to avoid the “Too Long; Didn’t Read” (TL;DR) response that triggers your audience to move on to the next article.

 4. The Mainstream Appeal